scale-it/algo-builder/docs/guide/deployer.md

 #### OptIn to SSC

-For opting in to SSC, `deployer` supports the following methods :-
+For opting in to SSC, `deployer` supports the following methods:
 - `optInAcountToSSC` to opt-in to a single account signed by secret key of sender.
 - `optInLsigToSSC` to opt-in to a contract account (say escrow) where the account is represented by the logic signature address (`lsig.address()`).
   - To opt in to SSC you can use `Application Index`.[When the smart contract is created the network will return a unique ApplicationID.
 This ID can then be used to make ApplicationCall transactions to the smart contract. ](https://developer.algorand.org/docs/features/asc1/stateful/#call-the-stateful-smart-contract)